 Consider Peru’s Islas Ballestas

-Three hour tours can be arranged on the spot in Pisco, or longer and professionally guided excursions are offered by providers of Peru vacation packages.
+Tours can be arranged on the spot in Paracas, or longer and professionally guided excursions are offered by providers of Peru vacation packages.
 The trip involves an outward boat journey that takes around 1.5 hours, depending on the conditions, followed by around an hour sailing round the islands themselves.

 The islands are protected and disembarking is forbidden but the boat tours will get you close enough for a clear view of the astonishing range of creatures who have made the Islas Ballestas their home.